LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/BotGroups.md

 * You want to enable [automatic, bot-to-bot transfers](conversation-builder-bots-bot-to-bot-transfers.html#automatic-transfers-via-bot-group) for the bots within a given bot group.

 It's common to organize bots into groups based on business function.
 You could then further organize them based on environment.
-For example, you might have bot groups for:

-* Checking - Dev
-* Checking - Prod
-* Savings - Dev
-* Savings - Prod
+In the image below, bots are grouped based on business function (Checking and Savings).

 Note the following about the bots dashboard when bot groups exist: